rvsrnvsn/ICML2019/README.md

 # Notes from ICML 2019

 ### Summary
-+ 2 sessions of 3-4 parallel tutorial tracks; morning, afternoon (Mon)
++ 2 sessions of 3-4 parallel tutorial tracks (Mon)
 + 3 sessions of 9 parallel conference tracks w/two 20-minute talks and eight 5-minute talks each (Tue-Thu)
   - ~300 posters (one per talk that day) in evenings
 + 15 parallel workshops each day (Fri-Sat)